Khongirad

-During the Yuan dynasty they were given the title Lu Wang ("Prince of Lu"; 鲁王), and a few Khongirads migrated west into the territory of modern Uzbekistan and South Kazakhstan Province where they became governors of Khwarazm and were known as the Sufi dynasty.
+During the Yuan dynasty they were given the title Lu Wang ("Prince of Lu"; 鲁王), and a few Khongirads migrated west into the territory of modern Uzbekistan and Turkistan Region where they became governors of Khwarazm and were known as the Sufi dynasty.
 After a brief period as independent rulers, they were subjected by Timur.

 Origin

 The Khongirads are often identified as the descendants of the ancient Wuku/Wugu tribe in Tang Dynasty records.
 The tribe's own origin myth claims that they were descended from three brothers born of a golden vessel—Jurluq Mergen, Quba Shira, and Tusbu Da'u.
 The descendants of these brothers formed the Hongirad tribe, but feuds quickly splintered the tribe and gave rise to the offshoot tribes of the Ikires, Olkhonud, Karanut, Gorlos, and Qongliyuts.
 Only the descendants of Jurluq Mergen retained the tribal name of Hongirad.
 One of the most famous Hongirad ancestors was Miser Ulug, an Onggirat Hercules who was super-humanly strong and often slept for days at a time.